Paddle Florida®

 Blackwater Canoe Rental (rentals)

-A recreation permit (small fee, annual or day pass) is required and now available online (link below).
+An Eglin Air Force Base recreation permit (small fee, annual or day pass) is required, now available online (link below).
 Access roads are unpaved.
-Getting to the launch at the end of BR 787 is especially difficult (we started to explore, but turned around).
+Getting to the launch at the end of RR 787 is especially difficult (we started to explore, but turned around).
 We found all other roads to be very passable.
-Easy on-off launch at the BR 211 bridge, limited parking.

-A launch is located on either side of the bridge on Base Road 211 and can serve as the launch for a paddle upstream (and return) or downstream to the US 87 launch on the Yellow River (normally done with two vehicles).
+A launch is located on either side of the bridge on Base Road RR 211 and can serve as the launch for a paddle upstream (and return) or downstream to the US 87 launch on the Yellow River (normally done with two vehicles).
 The bridge is low, getting under it requires a "limbo" move which in high water may not be possible.
 The launch downstream is next to the bridge; an old ramp has been replaced by a wall and set of steps.
 To launch upstream, continue just past the bridge and on the right, there is a short drive to the put-in about 50' above the bridge.

 Downstream, the current carries you as the creek winds around gentle bends.
 The creek bottom and water wildlife are clearly visible.
 Surprisingly few downed logs to navigate.
 The creek widens as it approaches the Yellow River, where there may be motorboat traffic.
-We paddled a short distance downstream, will check out the rest of the way and Yellow River on another trip.
+We paddled a short distance downstream, we'll check out the rest of the way and Yellow River on another trip.

 We enjoyed the upstream paddle, quiet and remote.
-Like so many streams in the Panhandle, there's a strong current, but with few obstructions and sufficient water depth, we were able to navigate upstream staying close to the shoreline, thus avoiding the strongest current.
+Like so many streams in the Panhandle, there's a strong current, but with few obstructions and sufficient water depth, we were able to navigate upstream staying close to the shoreline, avoiding the strongest current.
 One downside is there were no beaches to stop at, we eventually grounded on a shallow sandbar to stretch and have a snack.

 About 1.5 miles upstream from the bridge, Little Boiling Creek enters from the right.
 We paddled a short distance up and look forward to visiting it again for a longer trip.
 Narrow, shallow, and more challenging; one cannot avoid brushing up against nature here.
-About one mile upstream from this confluence, Boiling Creek enters a military Red Zone.
-There may be no signs, but strictly off-limits, so be sure to limit your distance beyond here.

 View great paddling by FL Region or Listed A - Z